gauravbhand1611/oms-documentation/documents/store-operations/fulfillment/rejection.md

 ### Toggle for Showing Rejection Reasons:

-Store managers can decide if the app shows rejection reasons by using a toggle in the Rejection Reasons page.
+Rejection reasons can be shown or hidden from store associates using the fulfillment app by using the toggle on the settings page.

 **How It Works:**
 - **When the toggle is ON:** The specific rejection reason will be visible, while all other reasons will remain hidden.